lnuo026/virtual-puppy/README.md

 and the prompt is built from server-derived pet context rather than state submitted by the client.

+## Engineering Decisions

+### Trust the server, not the browser

+The API owns pet creation, offline decay, care actions, and status derivation.
+The client renders the resulting state, which keeps pet progress consistent across sessions and devices.

+### Keep AI context and secrets off the client

+The backend reads the current pet record and builds Gemini context server-side.
+This prevents the browser from supplying authoritative pet state or receiving the Gemini API key.

+### Verify delivery after deployment

+GitHub Actions runs linting, tests, and builds before deployment.
+The backend image is published to GitHub Container Registry, deployed to EC2 through AWS Systems Manager, and checked through the production health endpoint.

 ## Tech Stack

 - Frontend: React, TypeScript, Vite, Tailwind CSS, Zustand, Axios